 Note: Two courses may be fulfilled via transfer credits, study abroad, or cognate courses, if approved by the Program Director.

 Note for Honors/Thesis Projects: To qualify for honors in TPST, a student must complete the honors program, which includes a thesis project (scholarly, creative or community-based).
 To apply, majors must have a 3.5 GPA in TPST courses taken at Georgetown by January of their junior year and have taken at least five TPST courses at GU, most at the 200-level or above.
-(Transfer students and those who have studied abroad may petition the TPST Program Director for an exception.)
-In the early spring of their junior year, students submit a detailed project proposal following guidelines available in the department; faculty select the strongest proposals, approving only those scholarly, creative and community-based projects anchored in original research and TPST methodologies.
+(Transfer students and those who have studied abroad may petition the TPST Program Director for an exception).
+In the early spring of their junior year, students submit a detailed project proposal following guidelines available from the DUS; faculty select the strongest proposals, approving only those scholarly, creative and community-based projects anchored in original research and TPST methodologies.
 The committee carefully considers student preparedness to carry out the specific project.
 The Thesis Workshop course is typically required in addition to students' registration in a three-credit directed study overseen by their lead advisor to assure intensive, sustained focus; this normally transpires across two semesters.
-The deadline for each project is set with the primary thesis advisor, depending on the nature of the project (eg., scholarly written or creative production), however all must be fully completed by April 15 to be considered for honors.
+The final deadline for each project is set with the primary thesis advisor, depending on the nature of the project (eg., scholarly written or creative production), however all must be fully completed by April 15 to be considered for honors.
 Only those projects unanimously assessed as honors quality by the three-person faculty committee appointed by the DUS receive honors.
 In very rare cases the faculty committee recommends distinction.